EnVision: Development

 On 10 June 2021, the mission was selected by ESA's Science Programme Committee as the fifth M-class mission in the Cosmic Vision programme.
 It was selected over THESEUS (Transient High-Energy Sky and Early Universe Surveyor), an astrophysics mission proposal that would monitor transient events, especially gamma-ray bursts, across the whole sky.

 Technical preparatory work on EnVision was being conducted even before the mission's official adoption by ESA.
 For example, in July 2022, the Low Earth Orbit Facility (LEOX) facility at ESTEC was testing materials and coatings from the spacecraft to simulate the condition during aerobraking at Venus.

 EnVision was officially adopted by ESA's Science Programme Committee in January 2024 and in January 2025, ESA awarded a contract to Thales Alenia Space to build the spacecraft as the mission's prime contractor.
+On 15 May 2026, OHB Space UK signed an agreement with Thales Alenia Space for the assembly, integration, and testing of EnVision.

+Cooperation with NASA disrupted

 In 2025, NASA's participation in EnVision came into question after the Republican administration released a budget request for NASA for the fiscal year 2026, which included drastic cuts to the agency's science programmes.
 ESA's Director of Science Carole Mundell announced that EnVision was among three ESA missions (together with LISA and NewAthena) most impacted by this potential budget reduction on the US side and that "recovery actions" would be required.
+This proposed budget reduction was declined by Congress in January 2026, with JPL's work on the VenSAR instrument continuing as planned.

+In September 2026, ESA's EnVision project scientist Anne Grete Straume-Lindner said about NASA's participation: "it is looking like they are not able to provide the radar".
+At that time, two teams in the UK and Italy were working on European radar designs for EnVision under contracts with ESA.
+Because of this, the launch was delayed by one year to 2032.

 Science goals

 EnVision will deliver new insights into geological history through complementary imagery, polarimetry, radiometry and spectroscopy of the surface coupled with subsurface sounding and gravity mapping; it will search for thermal, morphological, and gaseous signs of volcanic and other geological activity; and it will trace the fate of key volatile species from their sources and sinks at the surface through the clouds up to the mesosphere.
-Core science measurements include: high-resolution mapping of specific targets, surface change, geomorphology, topography, subsurface, thermal emission, SO_{2}, H_{2}O, D/H ratio, gravity, spin rate, and spin axis.
+Core science measurements include: high-resolution mapping of specific targets, surface change, geomorphology, topography, subsurface, thermal emission, SO2, H2O, D/H ratio, gravity, spin rate, and spin axis.